 What’s Special About This New Version of Industry?

 When people find out about Industry 4.0, many people wonder what happened in the earlier versions.
-Most people are privy to the previous Industrial Revolution, yet the second and third revolutions in industry are not as well known.
-The catchy title and gigantic leap to use factories in the production of materials makes the Industrial Revolution known by the masses.
+Most people are privy to the previous Industrial Revolution, yet the second and third revolutions in the industry are not as well known.
+The catchy title and gigantic leap to use factories to produce materials make the Industrial Revolution known by the masses.
 However, the other revolutions were just as important in the story of the progress of humankind.

 According to Techradar, the Industrial Revolution evolved into the second revolution in the middle of the 19th century.
 The second revolution made manufacturing weapons easier, and this revolution was marked by using steel for the first time in factory processing.
 The second industrial revolution ended when electricity was incorporated into factory settings.
 The evolution in revolutions changed to being called the third industrial revolution in the middle of the 20th century.
 The third revolution involved updating factories with digital technology.
 The old ways of using mechanical and electrical systems were inferior to the compact, efficient designs of digital technology.
 The switch occurring in the fourth industrial revolution involves using smart technology to improve existing manufacturing processes.